 - The second is that by creating a new commercial route from Europe to Asia, France would harm the British, who control the current route that circles the Cape of Good Hope and leads to Asia.

-Ferdinand de Lesseps, a French diplomat, and engineer obtained “Pasha’s” approval to begin construction of the canal in the middle of the 19th century.
+Ferdinand de Lesseps, a French diplomat and engineer, obtained Pasha’s approval to begin canal construction.

-To carry out the idea of the canal, the Universal Suez Ship Canal Company was established in 1858, and construction work on the canal started a year later.
+To carry out the canal idea, the Universal Suez Ship Canal Company was established in 1858, and construction work on the canal started a year later.
 Because a new waterway may have affected its interests, Britain, which had exclusive use of the route around the African continent, stayed against this idea.

 5. The Suez Canal Crisis

-Impact of First Arab Israel War Suez Canal Crisis
+5.1.
+Impact of the First Arab-Israel War Suez Canal Crisis

-When World War I ended, the mandate of Palestine came under the control of Britain, and Britain announced its favour for the creation of a separate state for Jews, which was resented by the Arabs.
-During World War II, the Nazi persecution resulted in a high influx of Jews into Palestine, and by 1940 half of the population of Palestine became Jewish, and this resulted in demand for a separate state for Jews.
-The US pressurised Britain to allow the entry of Jews in Palestine from Europe.
-Under this pressure, Britain proposed 2 state solutions though it was rejected by Arabs.
+When World War I ended, the mandate of Palestine came under the control of Britain, and Britain announced its favour for the creation of a separate state for Jews, which the Arabs resented.
+During World War II, the Nazi persecution resulted in a high influx of Jews into Palestine; with time, half of the population of Palestine became Jewish, and this resulted in demand for a separate state for Jews.

 After the war of 1948, Gamal Abdel Nasser became President of Egypt in 1954 as he de-throne King Farrukh.
-Nasser nationalised Suez Canal in 1956 as he wanted to reduce the influence of the British from this region.
+Nasser nationalised the Suez Canal in 1956 as he wanted to reduce the influence of the British in this region.

 The Suez Canal was nationalised on 26 July 1956 by the President of Egypt, Gamal Abdel Nasser.
 Therefore, in the year 1956, Britain, France, and Israel invaded Egypt to protect their commercial/trade interests dependent on the Suez Canal.
 This war is known as the Suez Canal Crisis.